iamthefrogy/frogy2.0/README.md

   Use a composite scoring system that considers homepage status, content length, technology stack, and DNS data to categorize assets from P0 to P4—helping bug bounty hunters and pentesters focus on the most promising targets.

 - **Professional reporting:**
-  Generate a dynamic, color-coded HTML report with a modern design and dark/light theme toggle.
+  Generate a dynamic, colour-coded HTML report with a modern design and dark/light theme toggle.

 ## Future Roadmap